russelsantos19/100-days-of-code/r1-log.md

 ### R1D57
 I code little today and made some form-validation and function.
 I think I'm not fast enough and I want to change it.
 I'll show this project once it's finished.
 I also fix a bug.

+### R1D58
+I fix the responsiveness of the new page.
+I saw that as the project gets larger, the more time you need to spend in adding a feature because the code became complicated, & sometimes you need to adjust some code to fit the new feature.